designgears/Manjaro-SteamOS/Instructions for install.md

 Select the full iso image of KDE

-Once installed do any  download the steam deckify software from the manjaro software store.
+Once installed do any  download the steam deckify software from the manjaro software store, and install it.

 # sudo pacman -S steam

-Reboot

 Open system settings then go to  startup and shutdown, at the bottom left of the window click behaviour.
 Then and make sure log in again after logging off is checked.